raspberrypilearning/generic-python-random-choice/en/step_1.md

-## Choosing random items from a list in Python

 There is a built-in module in the Python programming language called `random`.
 This module contains lots of useful methods for playing around with random numbers.
 One feature of the module is the ability to allow the computer to choose a random item from a list.

 To use this feature you must first import the `choice` method from the `random` class, and then create a list to use.